 On May 24, 2011, CEC filed a Form 8-K with the Securities and Exchange Commission disclosing that Career Education Corporation received from the Attorney General of the State of New York a Subpoena Duces Tecum dated May 17, 2011, relating to the Attorney General’s investigation of whether the Company and certain of its academic institutions have complied with certain New York state consumer protection, securities, finance and other laws.
 Pursuant to the Subpoena, the Attorney General requested from the Company and certain of its academic institutions documents and detailed information on a broad spectrum of business practices for the time period May 17, 2005 to the present.

 Subsequently on August 3, 2011, the Company filed a Form 8-K with the Securities and Exchange Commission accompanied by a press release announcing that Career Education Corporation identified improper practices at certain of its health education segment campuses relating to the determination of reported placement rates.
 Career Education’s Board of Directors directed outside independent legal counsel Dewey & LeBoeuf to undertake a thorough investigation of these practices.
 In addition, independent counsel was directed to review the determination of student placements at all of the company’s domestic schools.

-For over 30 years, the lawyers at Gilman Law have extensive experience representing both individual and institutional investors in securities have been involved in all major aspects of securities fraud litigation.
+For over 40 years, the lawyers at Gilman Law have extensive experience representing both individual and institutional investors in securities have been involved in all major aspects of securities fraud litigation.
 The firm specializes in cases involving stock manipulation, securities fraud, and shareholder rights violations.
 Gilman Law is ready to assist investors nationwide who have sustained losses as a result of Career Education’s alleged fraud.
-For a free evaluation of your case, please complete the Online Investor Certification or contact Gilman Law TOLL FREE at (888) 252-0048.
+For a free evaluation of your case, call TOLL FREE at (888) 252-0048.